HacksPloiter/Username-Password-Generator/README.md

-# Username-Password-Generator
+# Username and password generator
-The best username and password generator out there.
+The best random username and password generator out there.